BellowingMeadows/BellowingMeadows/README.md

 * **CSS3:** Language used to style elements from the HTML pages.
 * **Bootstrap:** CSS and JavaScript framework which allowed for the simple implementation of many template components, such as the navigation bar, the music releases card, and the grid system which greatly helped improve the responsiveness of each page.
 * **JavaScript:** Language used to add some interactivity with the navigation bar:
-  * *Automatically applied through Bootstrap*: nav bar changes into the convential burger icon at smaller screen sizes.
+  * *Automatically applied through Bootstrap*: navbar changes into the conventional burger icon at smaller screen sizes.
-  * *Code snippet (please see acknowledgements)*: collapses the mobile nav bar once a user clicks or presses any navigation link while on the home page so that the Tour section is not obstructed by the active navigation bar.
+  * *Code snippet (please see acknowledgements)*: collapses the mobile navbar once a user clicks or presses any navigation link while on the home page so that the Tour section is not obstructed by the active navigation bar.

-### Aditional Tools
+### Additional Tools

-* [Amiresponsive:](http://ami.responsivedesign.is/) Used to produce the hero image in README.md and check general responsivity of the pages.
+* [Amiresponsive:](http://ami.responsivedesign.is/) Used to produce the hero image in README.md and check general responsiveness of the pages.
 * [FontAwesome:](https://fontawesome.com/) Large database of icons which I used for my social links, call to action boxes, contact information and email updates form.
 * [Free Formatter:](https://www.freeformatter.com/html-formatter.html) Used to help ensure code was consistently formatted across all pages.
 * [Github:](https://github.com/) Version control and storage of my code.